 - Slow Down When You Eat.
 It takes about 20 minutes from the time you are satisfied until your brain recognizes that you are full.
 Slowing down will help you eat less.
 Use the 80% rule – eat until you are 80% full.
 Eat until you are satisfied, not until you are ‘full’.
 Slowing down will help you feel satisfied without over eating.
 Consider using a smaller plate.

 - Eat Bulky High Fiber, Low Calorie Foods That Fill Your Stomach.
 The best way to do this is to simply eat more vegetables.
 Fill your stomach with low calorie foods!
 Did you know that your stomach has stretch receptors that signal your brain when it is full?
 If you fill your belly with low calorie vegetables, you will feel full because of the bulk.
 This is a great illustration from Julieanna Hever of how this works!

 - Avoid Oil.
 Oil is an unnecessary part of anyone’s diet.
 You can learn to cook without oil and I will be writing about that soon so make sure to subscribe.
 1 TBSP of oil is approximately 130 calories and 14g fat.
 It also does nothing to satiate you (fill your stomach).
+Read “Cooking Without Oil“.

 - Stop Eating Meat and Dairy Products!
 As I mentioned earlier, I needed to have a lifestyle change.
 I started my weight-loss journey on a Pescatarian diet (vegetarian but still ate fish, eggs, and dairy).
 I was concerned about the amount of protein I would get in my diet.
 As I have done more research, I have found that I do not need any of those things and that there is plenty of healthy protein in beans, nuts, and many vegetables.
 Meat and dairy also have unnecessary saturated fat.
 Your body produces all of the cholesterol it needs.
 You don’t have to have any saturated fats in your diet..
 Heart disease is the leading cause of death in the western world and guess what causes heart disease?
 Plaque build up in your arterial walls from cholesterol, and unhealthy cholesterol comes from meat and dairy.
 I later found out about casein in dairy (which is cancer causing) and decided to avoid it at all costs.
 There are plenty of strong FIT VEGANS!
 Don’t worry about protein and eat plenty of beans!
 1 cup of beans has 41g protein!